Responsive layout

 "Container" tab

-The settings here are identical to the settings for the "Grid" element.
+The settings here are identical to the settings for the "Grid" application element.
 Click here for the relevant description.

 Layout properties - defining display sizes